jrtorres/dsai-workshop-machinelearning/ModelBuild-AutoAI.md

 1. In the data selection window, select the data file that you uploaded to your project earlier, then click **`Select asset`**
     ![](docs/images/ss23.png)

 1. AutoAI will determine the data types and you will select the column to predict (i.e the target or the label).
-Select the `HEARTFAILURE` column and click the **`Run experiment`** button.
+Select the `CHURN` column and click the **`Run experiment`** button (button appears after selecting the model target).
+The experiment configuration can be modified but we will use the defaults.

     ![](docs/images/ss24.png)